jlov7/Agent-HQ-Guard/README.md

 **Answer:** Without guardrails, you're flying blind.
 Agent HQ Guard puts you back in control.

+## Project Status

+**Agent HQ Guard is a personal R&D passion project** exploring governance solutions for autonomous AI development.
+This represents independent research and experimentation driven by curiosity about how to safely integrate AI agents into software development workflows.

+This is **not a commercial product** or an actively maintained service.
+It's shared publicly as open-source research that others may find useful, adapt, or learn from.
+No warranties, guarantees, or ongoing support commitments are implied.

+---

 ## Why This Matters Now

 The AI development landscape is accelerating faster than traditional governance can keep up.
 Organizations adopting autonomous agents face: